gitawego/work-note/togaf/faq.md

 ## Complete the sentence.
 The Transition Architectures defined in Phase E are confirmed with the stakeholders in _________________.

-A. Phase E
+- A. Phase E
-B. Phase F
+- B. Phase F
-C. Phase G
+- C. Phase G
-D. Phase H
+- D. Phase H

 <details>
 <summary>Show me</summary>

+Answer is B.

-Answer is B, in general, when see `confirmed`,`finalized`, it's should be in Phase F
+in general, when see `confirmed`,`finalized`, it's should be in Phase F

 </details>